dmhurley/course-site/README.md

 * If `bio:setup` fails after creating the database.
 Make sure to drop the database before running it again.

 * The order of the sidebar will be the same order you write the bundle names down.
 You can use `bio:install` to change the order or move the lines in `app/config/sidebar.yml` manually.

+* bio:install will automatically install the `user` bundle at the end if it has not already been added.
+This is necessary to access any of the admin content.